mkschleg/hugo-website-source/content/braindump/calculus.md

 -  Hessian

     The Hessian is an important construct for machine learning, particularly in optimization and step-size adaptation where the Hessian is often evoked (although not computed).
-We will look at Newtonian methods in section [CFMLR:ML](#CFMLR:ML).
+We will look at Newtonian methods in section <CFMLR:ML>.

     To construct the Hessian, we will simply take the Jacobian of the gradient of our function.